Helly groups: Introduction

 The results above show that the class of Helly groups is vast.
 Nevertheless, we may prove a number of strong properties of such groups.
 One very interesting and significant aspect of the theory is that the Helly group structure equips the group not only with a specific combinatorial structure being the source of important algorithmic and algebraic features (as e.g.\ (\ref{t:properties1(1)}) in the theorem below) but -- via the Helly hull construction -- provides a more concrete `nonpositively curved' object acted upon the group: a metric space with convex geodesic bicombing (see (\ref{t:properties1(5)}) below).
 Such spaces might be approached using methods typical for the \catz setting, and are responsible for many `$\mathrm{CAT}(0)$-like' results on Helly groups, such as e.g.\ items (\ref{t:properties1(6)})--(\ref{t:properties1(9)}) in the following theorem.

 \begin{theorem} Let $\Gamma$ be a group acting geometrically on a Helly graph $G$, that is, $\Gamma$ is a Helly group.
 Then: \begin{enumerate} \item $\Gamma$ is biautomatic. \item $\Gamma$ has finitely many conjugacy classes of finite subgroups. \item $\Gamma$ is (Gromov) hyperbolic if and only if $G$ does not contain an isometrically embedded infinite $\ell_{\infty}$--grid. \item The clique complex $X(G)$ of $G$ is a finite-dimensional cocompact model for the classifying space $\underline{E}\Gamma$ for proper actions.
-As a particular case, $\Gamma$ is always of type $F_\infty$; and of type $F$ when it is torsion-free. \item $\Gamma$ acts geometrically on an injective metric space, and hence on a metric space with a convex geodesic bicombing. \item $\Gamma$ admits an EZ-boundary $\partial G$. \item $\Gamma$ satisfies the Farrell-Jones conjecture with finite wreath products. \item $\Gamma$ satisfies the coarse Baum-Connes conjecture. \item The asymptotic cones of $\Gamma$ are contractible. \end{enumerate} \end{theorem}
+As a particular case, $\Gamma$ is always of type $F_\infty$ (see e.g. \cite[Theorem~7.3.1]{MR2365352}); and of type $F$ when it is torsion-free. \item $\Gamma$ acts geometrically on a proper injective metric space of finite combinatorial dimension, and hence on a metric space with a convex geodesic bicombing. \item $\Gamma$ admits an EZ-boundary $\partial G$. \item $\Gamma$ satisfies the Farrell-Jones conjecture with finite wreath products. \item $\Gamma$ satisfies the coarse Baum-Connes conjecture. \item The asymptotic cones of $\Gamma$ are contractible. \end{enumerate} \end{theorem}

 As immediate consequences of the main theorems above we obtain new results on some classical group classes.
 For example it follows that FC-type Artin groups and finitely presented graphical \cftf small cancellation groups are biautomatic.
 Further discussion of important consequences of our main results is presented in Subsection~\ref{s:intro_discuss} below.
 Note also that by Theorem~\ref{t:properties1}(\ref{t:properties1(5)}) further properties of Helly groups can be deduced from e.g.\ \cite{DesLang2015,DesLang2016,Desc2016} (see also the discussion in \cite[Introduction]{HuangO}).